 Dr. Bologna says: "When I go over the range of treatment options with my patients, I usually say, 'There's even a pacemaker for your bladder.'
-My brief overview starts out with the fact that InterStim has been around for 10 years.
+My brief overview starts out with the fact that InterStim has been around for many years.
 Then I explain how the therapy sends a constant signal to the bladder to get it to calm down.
 I also emphasize that you don't have to do anything once it's implanted.
 You don't to turn the unit on and off to urinate, and you shouldn't even notice the stimulation for it to be working."

 When should patients consider Medtronic Bladder Control Therapy?

 Dr. Noblett says: "InterStim Therapy isn't a first line treatment.
 Usually I'll recommend other therapies first, such as medications or pelvic floor retraining.
 But if a patient hasn't met her goals – either her symptoms haven't improved or she is experiencing intolerable side effects – then InterStim Therapy should be considered.

 "Early on, I outline all the options for patients, so they are aware of the whole treatment ladder and can make a choice for what would work best with their lifestyle.
 The reason I present all options is that, if the initial therapy they choose isn’t meeting their goals, they know there are other options available.
 What I try to impart to patients is that bladder problems, while not life threatening, are a quality of life issue, and quality of life is extremely important."